DISIC/politique-de-contribution-open-source/introduction.en.md

 ## Responsibility of the document

-DINSIC produces and maintains this document; it ensures its implementation and the associated support.
+The DINSIC produces and maintains this document; it ensures its implementation and the associated support.
 For any questions, or requests for changes, please refer to the * Governance * section.

 This document is published under the [Open License 2.0][LO link]